 Articles and chapters

-forthcoming (submitted).
+2020.
 Biographical monuments: displaying selves and lives in ancient Egypt.
-In The Oxford handbook of ancient biography.
+Pages 463–76 in The Oxford handbook of ancient biography.
 Edited by Koen de Temmerman.
 Oxford: Oxford University Press.

 2019.
 When statues speak about themselves.
 Pages 3–20 in Statues in context: production, meaning and (re)uses.
 Edited by Aurélia Masson-Berghoff.
 British Museum Publications on Egypt and Sudan 10.
 Peeters: Leuven.